Catalan Alliance: Foreign

-On international affairs, Catalan Alliance is soft Eurosceptic, saying that being part of the EU has good as well as bad consequences.
-It believes that Catalonia should remain in the EU but "Catalans should have interests, not friendships in Europe", so that the aim should be to negotiate agreements and policies according to Catalan interests, instead of accepting and having to adapt to anything coming from Brussels.
-Diplomatically, the party "supports the free world", showing steadfast support for Israel.
-It also aims to create a military for Catalonia in case of becoming an independent State.
+On international affairs, Catalan Alliance is soft Eurosceptic, saying that being part of the EU has positive and negative consequences.
+It believes that Catalonia should remain in the EU but aim to negotiate agreements and policies that benefit Catalan interests, rather than accepting and having to adapt to anything coming from Brussels.
+The party has proposed to held a referendum on EU membership after Catalan independence.